Cladribine (Leustat ®, LITAK ®)

 This may happen in the first few days after chemotherapy.
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist explains to you.
 It’s easier to prevent sickness than to treat it after it has started.

 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

 Loss of appetite

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 Cladribine may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
+Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and do some regular, gentle exercise.

 Cladribine may cause headaches.
 If this happens, let your doctor or nurse know.
 They can give you painkillers.